 Brush up on child labor laws

 Minor employees come with their own set of compliance rules around safety, work times, and more.
 If you’ve never hired underage students, take a look at federal and state child labor laws before adding anyone under the age of 18 to your team roster; check with your human resources department.
 Take a look at our articles on how to legally hire minors, and what you need to know about interns to learn more.

-If you need more help hiring employees, get started with Homebase hiring.
+Homebase allows you to post jobs, track applicants, and onboard employees all in one place.
 We’ll post your job description on the leading sites and help you find the perfect candidate, and then we’ll streamline the onboarding process by sending your new employee a digital packet including all the necessary hiring forms.